junxit/us-congress-bills-115/metadata.md

 - 2017-06-28 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2017-06-28 — The previous question was ordered pursuant to the rule.
 - 2017-06-28 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2017-06-29 — Received in the Senate and Read twice and referred to the Committee on the Judiciary.